-Switch content: Switch contents of different panels.
-It only applies to Content Panel.
+Switch content: Switch the contents of different panels.
+Note that this only applies to the Content Panel.

-There is one more way to define a UI interaction between components and components.
-Just drag and drop the link point (a circle spot in the top right corner of your selected component ) to the target component on the page.
+There is one more way to define a UI interaction between components.
+Drag and drop the link point (a circular spot in the top right corner of your selected component ) to the target component on the page.

-Mockplus RP provides a special "State panel" to help you create different states on a component, such as "Mouse Hover", "Pressed", "Selected"， "Focused" and "Disabled", etc. You can also customize a state accordig to your needs.
+Mockplus RP provides a special "State panel" where you can create different states for a component, such as "Mouse Hover," "Pressed," "Selected," "Focused," and "Disabled, etc." You can also define a custom status for your prototypes according to your specific needs.

-This state helps present the different style effects of a component when the cursor hovers over or out of the component.
+This state shows a component’s different style effects when the mouse hovers over or out of that component.